ARTbio/metavisitor/docs/use_case_2.md

     - Click on this tool and enter ERP012577 in the search field that shows up in the European Nucleotide Archive web page, and search.
 Click on the `ERP012577` link.
 In the column "Submitted files (galaxy)" of the table, click on the first "fastq file 1".
 This action should send you back to your Galaxy page automatically and you see the fastq dataset loading (yellow dataset in the history bar).
     - Repeat the exact same operation, for the three other "fastq file 1".
     - At final you should have uploaded four fastq datasets corresponding to the sequencing runs "post_infected_rep1.fastq", "post_infected_rep2.fastq", "post_non-infected_rep1.fastq" and "post_non-infected_rep2.fastq"
-    - Click on the crayon button of any one of these four datasets and select the `Datatypes` tab and set it to `fastqsanger.gz`.
+    - Select a dataset to make sure its datatype is `fastqsanger.gz`.
+If not click on the crayon button of any one of these four datasets and select the `Datatypes` tab and set it to `fastqsanger.gz`.
-    - Repeate this operation for the other 3 datasets.
+    - Repeat this operation for the other 3 datasets.
 4. Create a dataset collection as [previously explained](use_cases_input_data/#history-with-input-data-for-use-cases-1-1-1-2-1-3-and-1-4) and name it `Small RNA reads ERP012577`
 5. For the RNA sequence datasets (ERS977505) that will be used in Use Case 2-2, use again the `EBI SRA ENA SRA`tool which in the "Get data" section of the left tool bar.
     - Click on this tool and enter ERS977505 in the search field that shows up in the European Nucleotide Archive web page, and search.
 Click on the `ERS977505` link (Sample 1 result found).
 In the column "Submitted files (galaxy)" of the table, click on the first "fastq file 1".
 This action should send you back to your Galaxy page automatically and you see the fastq dataset loading (yellow dataset in the history bar).
     - Repeat the exact same operation for the other "fastq file 1" and the two other "fastq file 2"
-    - At final you should have uploaded four additional fastq datasets corresponding to the sequencing runs "IP-isoT-1_AGTCAA_L001_R_1.fastq", "IP-isoT-1_AGTCAA_L001_R_2.fastq", "IP-isoT-2_ATGTCA_L002_R_1.fastq" and "IP-isoT-2_ATGTCA_L002_R_2.fastq"
+    - In the end you should have uploaded four additional fastq datasets corresponding to the sequencing runs "IP-isoT-1_AGTCAA_L001_R_1.fastq", "IP-isoT-1_AGTCAA_L001_R_2.fastq", "IP-isoT-2_ATGTCA_L002_R_1.fastq" and "IP-isoT-2_ATGTCA_L002_R_2.fastq"
 6. Create a dataset collection as explained in the previous chapter and name it `long read RNAseq datasets`
 7. Use the `Retrieve FASTA from NCBI`, paste `phix174[title]` in the "Query to NCBI in entrez format" field and select `Nucleotide` for the NCBI database.
-This will upload 153 fasta sequences from phix174.
+This will upload 154 fasta sequences from phix174.
 8. Use the wheel icon at the top of the history bar to copy `nucleotide vir2 blast database`, `protein vir2 blast database` and `P. berghei` **from** the history `References` **to** the current history `Input data for Use Cases 2-1 and 2-2`.
 If you don't remember well how to copy datasets between histories, you may read again the explanation [here](use_cases_input_data/#history-with-input-data-for-use-cases-1-1-1-2-1-3-and-1-4) (step 4.)

 **_Your are now ready for generating Uses Cases 2-1 and 2-2_**